FarronF/limerick-council-meetings/meetings/2022/09/19-Monthly Meeting of Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 19th September 2022.md

 Port to update Members on the Company’s Masterplan for Limerick Docklands, including the

-planned redevelopment of the former Bannatyne building.--- 7
+planned redevelopment of the former Bannatyne building.
+---
+7

 **28.Notice of Motion submitted by Councillor S. Benson**